protontypes/open-sustainable-technology/README.md

 - [CDFTOOLS](https://github.com/meom-group/CDFTOOLS) - A fortran package for analysis and diagnostics on NEMO ocean model output.
 - [GOTM](https://github.com/gotm-model/code) - The General Ocean Turbulence Model is an ambitious name for a one-dimensional water column model for marine and limnological applications.
 - [pyroms](https://github.com/ESMG/pyroms) - A collection of tools to process input and output files from the Regional Ocean Modeling System.
+- [Intro to Physical Oceanography](https://github.com/rabernat/intro_to_physical_oceanography) - Course materials for Introduction to Physical Oceanography.

 ### Atmosphere